NicholasBHubbard/ghcid.el/README.md

 In general, `ghcid-default-opts` is intended to be set by the user to stable defaults.
 Alternately `ghcid-extra-opts` is intended for programmatic or per-invocation adjustments.

+The `--reverse-errors` option is enabled by default because without it ghcid’s output tends to interact poorly with a comint buffer.

 Never specify a `--command` option in these variables.
 That is the job of the [GHCi options](#ghci-options).

 #### GHCi options